 Call for Abstract

-10th International Congress on Clinical Virology, will be organized around the theme “Emerging new technologies in clinical virology”
+10th International Congress on Clinical Virology & Infectious Diseases, will be organized around the theme “Emerging new technologies in Clinical Virology & Infectious Diseases”

 Clinical Virology 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Virology 2017